mqtt-tools/mqttwarn/README.md

 The MySQL plugin is one of the most complicated to set up.

-First it requires the [MySQLDb](http://mysql-python.sourceforge.net/) library to be installed.
+First it requires the [MySQLDb](http://mysql-python.sourceforge.net/) library to be installed, which is not trivial.
+- _Ubuntu 16.04:_
-- _Debian/Ubuntu_: `sudo apt-get install -y python-mysqldb`
+    sudo apt-get install -y python-dev libmysqlclient-dev
-- TODO: do we have any others?
+    sudo pip install MySQL-python

 It then requires the following configuration section: